SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

         - sumologic
 ```

-With this configuration, the SQL Query receiver will run the SQL query `select log_text from logs_table where log_id > :id` every 30 seconds and create a log record out of each result row, using the value from the `log_text` column as the body of the log.
+With this configuration, the SQL Query receiver will run the SQL query `select log_id, log_text from logs_table where log_id > :id` every 30 seconds and create a log record out of each result row, using the value from the `log_text` column as the body of the log.

 On the first query run, the parameter represented with `:id` will be substituted with `1`, which is the value of the `tracking_start_value` property.
 On subsequent query runs, the last retrieved value of the `log_id` column from the previous run will be used as the value for the parameter.